pauljeter/pauljeter-astro/src/content/blog/simple-guide-to-react-redux.md

 }
 ```

 Actions just describe what happened.
-They don’t contain logic.
+They don't contain logic.

 ### Writing a Reducer